amundsen-io/amundsenfrontendlibrary/docs/developer_guide.md

 We also check your changed files and format them when you create a new commit, making it easy for you and for the project to keep a consistent code style.
 We do this leveraging [Husky][husky] and [Lint-staged][lint-staged].

 Looking forward, we aim at setting more strict best practices using ESLint and Stylelint.
-You can read about our plans to improve our [TypeScript][typescript-issue], [Styles][stylelint-issue] and [general code style][airbnb-issue] on these issues.
+You can read about our plans to improve our TypeScript, Styles and general code style on these issues:
+* [Adopt Typescript Recommended Guidelines on the Frontend library][typescript-issue]
+* [Adopt Stylelint's Sass Guidelines on the Frontend library][stylelint-issue]
+* [Adopt Airbnb-Typescript Code Guidelines on the Frontend library][airbnb-issue]

 [eslint]: https://eslint.org/
 [stylelint]: https://stylelint.io/